-Should severe weather conditions develop in the DMV Metro Area, students are advised that the teaching site will communicate promptly on any changes in the daily schedule, including closures, early dismissals, and mandatory remote work days.
+Should severe weather conditions develop in the DMV area, students are advised that the teaching site will communicate promptly on any changes in the daily schedule, including closures, early dismissals, and mandatory remote workdays.
 The Bush School DC takes the safety of students, faculty, and staff as its highest priority and will always err on the side of caution.

-The Bush School DC closing decisions are made by the Director of Business Operations, who consults with the Executive Director, based on the situation as it is known the evening before the next work day's classes whenever possible.
+The Bush School DC closing decisions are based on the situation as it is known the evening before the next workday's classes whenever possible.
 Closings during the school day are made based on ongoing weather conditions.
-Should a closing be required, the Bush School DC community will be advised by email and text message provided you have signed up for the notification system.
+If the DC teaching site closes, the community will be advised by email and text message provided you have signed up for the notification system.
 Every effort will be made to ensure that emails are sent in a timely manner.

-If an emergency closing is required, and classes are canceled, the faculty, on the next available workday, will develop an alternative schedule for make-up classes.
-Students will be notified by email and at the next regularly scheduled class when the make-up will occur.
+If an emergency closing is required, and classes are canceled, the faculty will develop an alternative schedule for make-up classes.